anthony-robin/struto/README.md

 A ruby library to interact with the [Nostr Protocol](https://github.com/nostr-protocol/nostr).

----
+> [!NOTE]
+> Struto is highly inspired by [nostr-ruby](https://github.com/dtonon/nostr-ruby) which is not maintained anymore.

+> [!CAUTION]
-**Note**: this is a first proof of concept version, the API will probably change in the near future.
+> This is a first proof of concept version, the API will probably change in the near future.

----

 ## Installation